carsonxyz/CNPGridMenu/README.md

 # CNPGridMenu

+**THIS PROJECT IS DEPRECATED** I no longer have the time to maintain this project, sorry.
+I am no longer making any changes to this codebase.
+Please feel free to fork it, change whatever you want, and publish it anywhere you like.
+I'll leave this repo open until September 1, 2019 so that you can get what you need.

 `CNPGridMenu` is a Mailbox style grid menu with a blurred background for iOS 7 & iOS 8.

 <p align="center"><img src="http://i.imgur.com/KhvwNU4.gif"/></p>